jmueller17/datasciencecoursera/C5-ReproducibleResearch/pproject1/PA1.md

 ![plot of chunk unnamed-chunk-13](./PA1_files/figure-html/unnamed-chunk-13.png)

-As the graphics show, there is a difference between weekdays and weekends.
+As the graphics show, the pattern of steps taken is different: whereas the mean of weekend steps are more equally distributed across all intervals, the weekdays have a realively early peak (sports?) and then become lower for the rest of the day.
+The relatively lower rates during a large part of the weekday could be interpreted as reflecting sitting at work or school.